Public relations as relationship management

 About the author

-As a well-known definition from long-established textbook puts it:
+As a well-known definition from a classic public relations textbook puts it:

 ‘Public relations is the management function that establishes and maintains mutually beneficial relationships between an organization and the publics on whom its success or failure depends.’